Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits: Purification Dynamics

 \section{Purification Dynamics}

-In this section we will study the purification dynamics of the hybrid QA model with $\mathbb{Z}_2$ symmetry\cite{Gullans_2020}.
-We consider system A and environment B entangled together, and then apply the hybrid circuit solely on the system A. We aim to explore how the entropy of the system depends on the measurement rate.
+In this section we will study the purification dynamics of the hybrid QA model with $\mathbb{Z}_2$ symmetry \cite{Gullans_2020}.
+We consider system $A$ and environment $B$ entangled together, and then apply the hybrid circuit solely on the system $A$.
+We aim to explore how the entropy of the system depends on the measurement rate.

 Under a generic hybrid quantum dynamics, the system will eventually be purified.
 It is shown in Ref.~\onlinecite{Gullans_2020} that the time of purification can be used to characterize the entanglement phase transition.
-In the volume law phase with $p<p_c$, the purification time diverges exponentially in the system size $L$, while in the area law phase with $p>p_c$, the entropy decays exponentially with a finite rate and the purification time is proportional to $\log L$.
+In the volume-law phase with $p<p_c$, the purification time diverges exponentially in the system size $L$, while in the area-law phase with $p>p_c$, the entropy decays exponentially with a finite rate and the purification time is proportional to $\ln{L}$.
 At the critical point $p_c$, the entropy decays algebraically when $t\ll L^{z}$.
-This result also holds in the hybrid QA circuit without $\mathbb{Z}_2$ symmetry, where the purification dynamics can be further interpreted in terms of classical bit string dynamics\cite{Iaconis:2021pmf}.
+This result also holds in the hybrid QA circuit without $\mathbb{Z}_2$ symmetry, where the purification dynamics can be further interpreted in terms of classical bit-string dynamics \cite{Iaconis:2021pmf}.

 In the presence of the $\mathbb{Z}_2$ symmetry, we will show that the purification dynamics of the QA circuit will be modified when $p>p_c$, analogous to the entanglement dynamics we studied in the previous section.
-Numerically, we prepare a product state with $2L$ qubits polarized in the $x$ direction, and then divide them into system A and environment B with equal size $L$.
+Numerically, we prepare a product state with $2L$ qubits polarized in the $x$ direction, and then divide them into system A and environment $B$ with equal size $L$.
 In order to impose the $\mathbb{Z}_2$ symmetry, we measure the Pauli string $Z_1Z_2\cdots Z_L$ in the system and $Z_{L+1}Z_{L+2}\cdots Z_{2L}$ in the environment.
-Then we apply a four-qubit diagonal phase gates onto the system A and environment B as in Fig.~\ref{fig:Phase_gate} to create entanglement between them.
+Then we apply a four-qubit diagonal phase gates onto the system A and environment $B$ as in Fig.~\ref{fig:Phase_gate} to create entanglement between them.
 The phase gate assigns a $\pi$ phase to the basis $|0110\rangle, |0111\rangle, |1110\rangle, |1111\rangle$ with the rest of the basis remaining invariant.
 Moreover, it is a Clifford gate and therefore the total initial state can be represented as a stabilizer state.
-Since each phase gate can create $\log 2$ entanglement between the system and the environment, the system has an entropy $S_A^{(2)}=\frac{L}{2}\log{2}$.
+Since each phase gate can create $\ln{2}$ entanglement between the system and the environment, the system has an entropy $S_A^{(2)}=\frac{L}{2}\ln{2}$.